 WHO CAN APPLY FOR A STIPEND

-If you have questions about finding a facilitator for your conversation, please contact us at firstname.lastname@example.org.
+If you have questions about the program, please contact us at firstname.lastname@example.org.

 Kindling Conversation gatherings may be scheduled at any time of the year.
-Applications must be submitted at least 1 week prior to a scheduled event.
+Applications must be submitted at least 1 week prior to the event.

-Kindling Conversation Stipend recipients must host their community conversation within 3 months of receiving notification of acceptance.
+Kindling Conversation stipend recipients must host their conversation within 3 months of application.

 Conversation hosts must apply for a stipend before hosting a conversation.
 Applications received after the conversation has been held will not be considered.
-In order to be eligible for the $200 Stipend, the community conversation must be at least an hour-long and have at least five participants apart from the facilitator/host.
-The organization must acknowledge the Alaska Humanities Forum in event promotion and during the event itself.
-Finally, the organization must submit a short final report within 3 weeks of the completion of the conversation.
-This final report includes attendance information, evaluation surveys to be completed by conversation participants, and a brief (<500 words) reflection by the facilitator.
-Photographs are encouraged but not required.
+In order to be eligible for the $250 stipend, the community conversation must be at least an hour-long and have at least five participants apart from the facilitator/host.

-The Kindling Conversations Stipend is an unrestricted stipend to defray the cost of promoting, hosting, and facilitating the event.
-The Stipend recipient may choose to use the grant to cover food, advertising, printing, facilitation, or facilities fees, or anything else.
+The Kindling Conversation stipend is an unrestricted stipend to defray the cost of promoting, hosting, and facilitating the event.
+The stipend recipient may choose to use the grant to cover food, advertising, printing, facilitation, or facilities fees, or anything else.

 HOSTING MULTIPLE CONVERSATIONS

-At this time, we are offering only one Stipend per organization or individual per year without prior approval.
-Stipend recipients may contact the grants office if they wish to host additional conversations after submitting their final report to see if there are funds available for additional sessions.
+At this time, we are offering only one stipend per organization or individual per year without prior approval.
+Stipend recipients may contact us to host additional conversations after submitting their final report to see if there are funds available for additional sessions.